 Symptoms in children may not be as obvious and include:

-Mandibular advancement devices—These are devices for patients with mild to moderate obstructive sleep apnea.
+Mandibular advancement devices: These are devices for patients with mild to moderate obstructive sleep apnea.
 Dental appliances or oral mandibular advancement devices that help to prevent the tongue from blocking the throat and/or advance the lower jaw forward can be made.
 These devices help keep the airway open during sleep.
 A sleep specialist and dentist (with expertise in oral appliances for this purpose) should jointly determine if this treatment is best for you.

 If left untreated, sleep apnea can result in a number of health problems including hypertension, stroke, arrhythmias, cardiomyopathy (enlargement of the muscle tissue of the heart), heart failure, diabetes, obesity and heart attacks.
-In addition, untreated sleep apnea may be responsible for job impairment, work-related accidents, and motor vehicle crashes as well as academic underachievement in children and adolescents.